grafana/agent/docs/sources/flow/reference/components/pyroscope.ebpf.md

 ### Understanding Flat Stack Traces

-If your profiles show a lof of shallow stack traces, typically 1-2 frames deep, it might mean that your binary was compiled without frame pointers.
+If your profiles show many shallow stack traces, typically 1-2 frames deep, your binary might have been compiled without frame pointers.

 To compile your code with frame pointers, include the `-fno-omit-frame-pointer` flag in your compiler options.